Madison-SDC/PeerToPeer/README.md

 ### ActionRouter

 The object that controls all outgoing ActionItems.
+Threaded and polls on an outgoing LinkedBlockingQueue
+(not expensive).

 ## Package: main